 Step back in time and we celebrate the life and cultural legacy of Mark Twain.
 Born as Sam Clemens, this beloved writer lived through some of the most life-changing experiences in American history.

-As one of the most popular historical sites in Hartford, this museum honors an author widely known by many of his famous writings, not the least of which is the work of Tom Sawyer, still enjoyed today by young and old alike.
+As one of the most popular historical sites in West Hartford, this museum honors an author widely known by many of his famous writings, not the least of which is the work of Tom Sawyer, still enjoyed today by young and old alike.

 Location: 351 Farmington Avenue